We aim for...

 https://www.nri.com/-/media/Corporate/jp/Files/PDF/knowledge/report/cc/mediaforum/2021/forum308.pdf?la=ja-JP&hash=FC080EBB30D008E42C64626993EF00D93E87AC95

-10. Quoted that "since the ratification of the Convention on the Rights of Persons with Disabilities in 2014, there has been a shift in the concept of 'disability' from the perspective of a 'social model'."
+10. Since the ratification of the Convention on the Rights of Persons with Disabilities in 2014, there has been a shift in the concept of 'disability' to the perspective of a 'social model'."
 Source:

 https://fin.miraiteiban.jp/neurodiversity/